 You can only apply for a DRO if you meet specific qualifications – you can’t apply if you own your own home, and your qualifying debts must amount to less than £15,000.
 You must also have less than £50 a month left over after paying your usual household expenses, and you can’t have applied for a DRO in the last six years.

 A DRO also places restrictions on you – you will need to get permission from the court to be a company director for a limited company, or if you want to play any part in setting up, managing or promoting a limited company.
 You will also be banned from getting credit of £500 or more from anyone without telling them about your DRO.

 You can’t apply for a DRO on your own – you will need to get an authorised debt advisor, known as an “Approved Intermediary”, to do it for you.
 Most approved intermediaries will charge for this service, although there are charities which can act as approved intermediary.
 GOV.UK has more advice about finding an approved intermediary.

 Another alternative is debt management, an arrangement which usually involves a designated third party assisting you with paying back your debts.
 However, this alternative is not suitable if you have serious debts.

 Cancelling a bankruptcy order

-Cancelling a bankruptcy order can be done with a court procedure known as a bankruptcy annulment.
+Cancelling a Business Bankruptcy order can be done with a court procedure known as a bankruptcy annulment.
 There are three cases where you are permitted to apply for an annulment.

-A successful annulment will make it seem a bankruptcy order was never even placed and your assets will return; however, you will still have to pay off any debts that had not been paid off during the bankruptcy.
+A successful annulment will make it seem a Business Bankruptcy order was never even placed and your assets will return; however, you will still have to pay off any debts that had not been paid off during the bankruptcy.